Coolbylaki/ReactBasicSummary/README.md

 + Components
 + Dynamic data rendering

-From here I'll move on to portals, refs and fragments.
+From here I'll move on to portals, refs, fragments and forward with hooks: useEffect, useReducer, useRef, useContext.